DelightSSB/AI-Companion/README.md

 ```bash
 node server/server.js
 ```
-If both the api key worked and mongodb connected you should see the terminal say "Started on localhost:3000" and "MongoDB connected"
+If both the api key worked and mongodb connected you should see the terminal say "Server running on port 3000" and "Connected to MongoDB"

 ### 5. View the application
 To view the application, paste http://localhost:3000 into your browser